amiuhle/canada-blog/posts/2017-08-22-arrived-got-car-changed-plans.md

 car dealer to get the license plates ready, I looked at ticket prices for the Solheim Cup.

-It's $60 per day, which is kind fine, I didn't expect this to be cheap.
+It's $60 per day, which is fine, I didn't expect this to be cheap.
 But, I have a car now (*yay!*), so what about parking?
 From their [FAQ](http://www.solheimcupusa.com/event-tickets/ticketing-faq):